zaalire2/filmers/README.md

 Filmers is a site to review the movies and write your own review On it

-this repository contain restAPI of the site
+this repository contain backend  of the site

-but it doesn't contain frontend file
+but it's frontend files are incomplete  file

-this projecft written fully on django
+this projecft written fully on django and pure Js